Secure File Sharing for Law Firms & Lawyers | mboxly.app | mboxly.app

 Does deployment require any installation or IT support?

 No installation is required. mboxly.app works in the browser and does not require plug-ins or changes to your existing email setup.
-For the Free and Solo plans, firms can start immediately.
-For the Firm plan, there is a short domain-configuration step with your IT team or directly with your domain provider if the firm does not have in-house IT.
+With Solo, firms can start almost immediately.
+With Firm, there is a short domain-configuration step with your IT team or directly with your domain provider if the firm does not have in-house IT.

 Can we choose our own domain or subdomain?